totalspectrum/spin2cpp/Readme.txt

 If this is a top level spin object and you plan to compile it, you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
-To do this, give spin2cpp the -main
+To do this, give spin2cpp the --main
 option:

-  spin2cpp -main test.spin
+  spin2cpp --main test.spin

 You can then compile it with: